1805 Info 2c for John Crompton |

 series of correspondence with the

-Australian Red Cross in a vain attempt to find their son and brother John henry.
-He
+Australian Red Cross in a vain attempt to find their son and brother John Henry.
+He had

 ![]() |